Posted: 06/09/2011 | June 11th, 2011

 And in a perfect example of how things never change, over a year later I celebrated Thanksgiving with the twin brothers from this group and their family, and it was like we had been friends since childhood.

 Of course, I would be there for Thanksgiving!

 Life is filled with strangers who shape our lives, both good and bad.
 All the people you meet leave a piece of themselves with you.
 And often you don’t realize it until much later on.
 You don’t really think about it until some melancholy, reflective night in the future when you sit down to write a blog post like this.

-So as I turn 30 this weekend, I raise a glass to them and all the other people I’ve met over the last 5 years.
+So, as I turn 30 this weekend, I raise a glass to them and all the other people I’ve met over the last five years.
 Thank you, thank you, thank you.

 Find a cheap flight by using Skyscanner.
 It’s my favorite search engine because it searches websites and airlines around the globe so you always know no stone is being left unturned.

 Book Your Accommodation